munach/obsidian-extract-pdf-annotations/README.md

-# Obsidian PDF Annotations Plugin
+# Obsidian Extract PDF Annotations Plugin

 This is a plugin for [Obsidian](https://obsidian.md).
 It extracts Annotations from PDF Files.